segmentio/segment-docs/src/connections/reverse-etl/index.md

 > Depending on what plan you're on, the UI navigation and interface will look different from what's presented in the docs until Reverse ETL fully rolls out to all users.

 ### Step 1: Add a source
-A Source is where your data originates from.
-Traditionally in Segment, a [Source](/docs/connections/sources/#what-is-a-source) is a website, server library, mobile SDK, or cloud application which can send data into Segment.
-In Reverse ETL, your data warehouse is the Source.
+A source is where your data originates from.
+Traditionally in Segment, a [source](/docs/connections/sources/#what-is-a-source) is a website, server library, mobile SDK, or cloud application which can send data into Segment.
+In Reverse ETL, your data warehouse is the source.

 > info ""
 > Reverse ETL supports [these sources] and Segment is actively working on adding more.
 If you'd like to request Segment to add a particular source, please note it on the [feedback form](https://airtable.com/shriQgvkRpBCDN955){:target="_blank"}.